President & Artistic Director

 Ext 111, Email

-Darren Dailey joined the Jacksonville Children's Chorus in 2008 and since then has been shaping The JCC into a world-class organization.
+Darren Dailey came to Jacksonville in 2006 and since then has been shaping The Jacksonville Children’s Chorus into a world-class organization.
 Under his artistic leadership the Chorus has grown to serve over 1,000 First Coast children annually with five core performance choirs, multiple satellite rehearsal locations and outreach throughout the region.

 Mr. Dailey has produced four recordings: “Come and Rejoice” (Cantate), “Sing!”
 (Boston Children’s Chorus) and “Voices for Voices” (Jacksonville Children’s Chorus).
 His work may also be heard on “A Boston Christmas” (Back Bay Chorale), “Building Bridges” (Mystic Chorale) and “Amani Celebration,” a limited-edition compact disc of holiday songs from 15 children’s choirs to benefit African children who have been orphaned because of the HIV/AIDS epidemic.